mrsaurov/mrsaurov.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 A. F. M. Minhazur Rahman is an Assistant Professor in the [Department of Computer Science & Engineering(CSE)](https://www.cse.ruet.ac.bd/){:target="_blank"} at [Rajshahi University of Engineering & Technology (RUET)](https://www.ruet.ac.bd/){:target="_blank"}.
 A computer enthusiast from an early age, he earned his Bachelor of Science degree in CSE from RUET in 2021, graduating with first-class honors and ranking first in his batch of 120 students, with a CGPA of 3.89.
-He is currently pursuing his Master of Science degree in CSE at RUET, where his research focuses on deep learning-based image segmentation for medical image analysis.
+He has recently completed his Master of Science degree in CSE from RUET with a  CGPA of 4.00.
+His research focused on deep learning-based image segmentation for medical image analysis.
 His broader research interests include computer vision, deep learning, and medical image analysis.
+He is currently a PhD aspirant, seeking to further advance his work in these domains.

 <!-- A. F. M. Minhazur Rahman is currently serving as an Assistant Professor in the [Department of Computer Science & Engineering(CSE)](https://www.cse.ruet.ac.bd/) at Rajshahi University of Engineering & Technology (RUET).
 A passionate computer enthusiast from an early age, he earned his Bachelor of Science degree in CSE from RUET in 2021, graduating with first class honors.
 He ranked first in his batch of 120 students with a CGPA of 3.89.
 During his studies, he developed a deep interest in the applications of artificial intelligence and deep neural networks, particularly for computer vision tasks such as segmentation and classification.
 He is currently pursuing his Master of Science degree in CSE at RUET, where he is working on deep learning-based image segmentation techniques for medical image analysis.
 His research interests include computer vision, deep learning, and medical image analysis. -->

 Research Interests